Learn the requirements for purchasing a car and if you need to show proof of insurance.

 The answer is yes, you do need proof of insurance to buy a car.
 You can purchase a new policy specifically for the vehicle before you pay for it, so you can drive it off the lot.
 Or, you can buy the policy later.

 In this article, we’ll walk through the options.
 Then, we’ll recommend a couple of top providers that could be a good fit for insurance.
-Each of them made our list of the best car insurance companies in the nation, so you can rest easy knowing your new car has great coverage.
+Each of the insurers made our list of the best car insurance companies in the nation, so you can rest easy knowing your new car has great coverage.

 In this article: